stanfordjournalism/stanford-progj-2020/docs/python/art_of_functions.md

 ### BAD ###

 def scrape_and_process_and_load():
     # bunch of code to scrape a website,
     # process the data, and load it
     # into a database.
+    pass

 ### BETTER ###